ray-project/ray/doc/source/cluster/running-applications/monitoring-and-observability.rst

 Ray will periodically update this file with the addresses of all metrics agents in the cluster.

 Ray automatically produces a Prometheus config which scrapes the file for service discovery found at `/tmp/ray/session_latest/metrics/prometheus/prometheus.yml`.
 You can choose to use this config or modify your own to enable this behavior.
-The details of the config can be seen below and full documentation can be found at `here <https://prometheus.io/docs/prometheus/latest/configuration/configuration/>`.
+The details of the config can be seen below and full documentation can be found `here <https://prometheus.io/docs/prometheus/latest/configuration/configuration/>`_.

 With this config, Prometheus will automatically update the addresses that it scrapes based on the contents of Ray's service discovery file.